uhd-urz/elAPI/ARCHITECTURE.md

 ## elAPI SMA layers

 We have previously briefly touched on the basic functionality layers elAPI has to offer.
-In this section, We will peel back the layers of elAPI and explain the responsibilities of each layer.
+In this section, we will take a look at the responsibilities of each layer.

 **`styles`**: The `styles` layer, an independent layer, is created out of the philosophy that elAPI's CLI UI should be user-customizable.
-At the moment though, customization is not available as a feature, but the layer offers UI guidelines to all layers above.
+At the moment, though, customization is not available as a feature, but the layer offers UI guidelines to all layers above.
 E.g., how a JSON output is formatted and syntax highlighted is defined in this layer.
+All internal
-All internal plugins inherit the same formatting style for JSON output.
+plugins inherit the same formatting style for JSON output.

 **`names`**: Almost every critical constant is defined in this layer.
 This includes the name of the app itself